AudreyPoinsot/admg_data_augmentation/README.md

-# Causal Data Augmentation --- Assessing the characteristics of causal data augmentation: an experimental analysis
+# A Guide for Practical Use of ADMG Causal Data Augmentation

 ## Requirements